 E-Cigarettes and Vaping

-California explicitly includes e-cigarettes and vaping devices in its smoke-free laws.
-You cannot vape indoors anywhere at Oakland Airport, including gate areas, restrooms, restaurants, and the BART connector.
-All vaping must happen in the outdoor designated smoking zones.
+Vaping and e-cigarettes are not allowed indoors anywhere at Oakland Airport, including gate areas, restrooms, restaurants, and the BART connector.
+All vaping must happen in the outdoor designated smoking areas.
 TSA allows vape devices in carry-on bags but prohibits them in checked luggage.

 Summary